bryangopal/ecgan/README.md

 To run, type `python run.py` with the directory name of where you would like checkpoint and logging information saved.
 You can optionally modify program behavior with the following flags:

-`gen_mode`: How to use the GAN for downstream classification.
-Choices: `"replace"` (replace original data with GAN data) or `"augment"` (generate as many samples masked o)

-`skip_gan`: Skip GAN Training.
-Useful if you want to load state from a checkpoint.
+`gan_data_frac`: How much data the GAN is allowed to see in the training process.

 `skip_gan`: Skip GAN Training.
 Useful if you want to load state from a checkpoint.
 Must skip either GAN or Downstream per program call.